swat-ds/fps.swarthmore.edu/_posts/2017-12-11-poetry-ossama-ahmad-herkal.md

 ---
-date: 2017-12-11
+date: 'Sun Dec 10 2017 19:00:00 GMT-0500 (EST)'
 title: The Poetry of Ossama Ahmad Herkal
 excerpt: The Poetry of Ossama Ahmad Herkal
 lang: en
-categories:
-  - works
+categories: works
 tags:
-    - artist:Ossama
+  - 'artist:Ossama'
 published: true
+image: 'i.e., example.jpg'
 ---

 Those who know Friends, Peace, and Sanctuary Artistic Collaborator Ossama Ahmad Herkal know about his love of cooking and his talent as a chef.
 What some may not know is that he is also a poet.
 Those of us who have had the opportunity to taste his food will recognize his ability to transform the everyday into a deeply affecting experience.
-Like the food that he makes his poetry gives us the opportunity to share in something capable of both transcendent and sustaining.
-For those who have not had the chance to taste Ossama’s cooking we hope that you enjoy this poetry.
+Like the food that he makes, his poetry gives us the opportunity to share in something both transcendent and sustaining.
+For those who have not had the chance to taste Ossama’s cooking, we hope that you enjoy this poetry.
 There is a connection between the practices.

-We also want to recognize the talent and artistry of Dana Beseiso.
-Dana  translated these poems.
-Translation, is itself an art.
-As Dana has pointed out in notes, much can be lost (perhaps often between English and Arabic).
+We also want to recognize the talent and artistry of Dana Beseiso, a current Swarthmore student who translated these poems.
+Translation is itself an art.
+As Dana has pointed out in notes, much can be lost (perhaps often) between English and Arabic.
 There is tremendous gain here as well, though.
 We feel very fortunate and privileged to be able to provide English and Arabic speakers samples of Ossama’s work.
 This is possible thanks to Dana’s talent and generosity.

 <hr/>